angelinchung/itlab-ncu/README.md

 # itlab-ncu
-- Hi, I'm yihsuan chung.
+- Hi, I'm yihsuan chung.🙌🏻
-- Im interested in watching movie.
+- I'm interested in watching movie.🎬
-- Im currently learning in MIS.
+- I'm currently learning in MIS.👩🏻‍💻
+- I enjoy in playing violin.🎻
 - How to reach me:
 - This is my Instagram @...